Hong Kong University Students' Union: History

-The Union was established in 1912 when it was first named as the Hong Kong University Union, some two years after the foundation of the University of Hong Kong.
-The Union was then reorganised and renamed as the Hong Kong University Students' Society after the Second World War in 1945.
-In 1949, the Union submitted a successful application for becoming a student organisation to the Hong Kong Police, independent from the operation of the University.
+The Union was established on 16 October 1912, when it was first named as the Hong Kong University Union, one month after the commencement of the first academic session and some two years after the foundation of the University of Hong Kong.

+After the Second World War in 1945, the Hong Kong University Students' Society was formed on 13 November 1946 to "pave the way for the eventual resuscitation of the Union".
+The Union was then revived in 1947.
+Two years later in 1949, the Union submitted a successful application for becoming a student organisation to the Hong Kong Police, independent from the operation of the University.

 Motion of police assailant

 On 7 July 2021, the Council of the Union passed a motion to "[express] its deep sadness at the death of Mr Leung Kin-fai; [offer] its sympathy and condolences to his family and friends; [appreciate] his sacrifice to Hong Kong".
 The individual mentioned in the motion assaulted a police officer with a knife and then killed himself immediately in Causeway Bay on 1 July 2021, during the 24th anniversary of the handover of Hong Kong.
 The motion was condemned by the university administrators.
 The then-chairman of the HKU council, Arthur Li, considered the expulsion of the involved student union council members.
 On 9 July, members of the student union council publicly retracted the motion and apologised, with all union executive committee members resigned.

 Despite the apology and resignation, a chain of aftermath followed.
 On 13 July, the university issued a statement strongly condemned the act of "blatantly whitewashing violence" and has ceased recognising the role provided by the union on campus and their representation for the member students, subsequently ceased collecting membership fees from the students on behalf of the union.
 The "Democracy Wall", a public bulletin on campus managed by the union, had all propaganda materials swiftly taken down.
 On 15 July, the university demanded the union office to be vacated from the Composite Building on campus within 7 days.
 As Arthur Li had previously expressed his willingness to have the union committee members be investigated for their possible violation of the national security law, the union office was raided by the national security police on 17 July.
 All Union Council members were on the watch list and told they be intercepted should they attempt to leave Hong Kong.
-Four members of the Union Council were arrested and charged of advocating terrorism under the national security law in August, only to have bail granted later.
+Four members of the Union Council were also arrested and charged of advocating terrorism under the national security law in August, they were later granted bail.

 Following this incident, other universities also turned against their respective student unions.
 Lingnan University, Chinese University of Hong Kong, Polytechnic University, and City University all followed suit and stopped collecting membership fees on behalf of their respective students' unions.